gjsify/doc/packages/typedoc-plugin-remote-search/README.md

 ### Replace automatically

 This is the easiest way and the default.
 The search input is replaced with the custom element provided by this plugin.
-This makes the most sense if you use the default theme directly or a theme with the same search element.
+This makes the most sense if you use the default theme or a theme with a compatible search field.

 ### Replace manually

-You insert the custom element provided by this plugin into the HTML code yourself.
+You can insert the custom element provided by this plugin into the HTML code yourself.

-For this you can set the `--noReplaceElement` option of the plugin.
+For this you can set the `--noReplaceElement` option of the plugin to prevent the automatic replace.
+Now you can change the HTML of your theme to use the custom element:

 ```jsx
 <tsd-search id="tsd-search" class="table-cell ready" base={context.relativeURL("./") + "/"}></tsd-search>
 ```

-You can also override the child html of the custom element to make adjustments to the style for the search input.
+You can also override the child html of the custom element to make adjustments to the the search:

 ```jsx
 <tsd-search id="tsd-search" class="table-cell ready" base={context.relativeURL("./") + "/"} hostname="localhost" port="3024">